EarlSneedSinclair/optolink-splitter/README.md

 regard power-on sequence at start-up:
   1. connect all the wires and plugs
   2. power on Raspi
-  3. run script, wait for prompt "awaiting VS2..."
+  3. run script, wait for prompt "awaiting Vitoconnect..."
   4. power on Vitoconnect

 ## sw requirements